 - Running a business isn’t just about the money for tradespeople.
 Improving lifestyles and providing high levels of customer satisfaction were way ahead of simply making more money.

-- Most tradespeople said they almost always felt in control of their business.
-They were confident about completing jobs and finding new work, whereas with admin they felt less sure.
+- Most tradespeople said they were confident about completing jobs and finding new work, whereas with admin they felt less sure.